ebreton/ghost-in-a-shell/docs/INSTALL.md

 The [prod-stack](https://github.com/ebreton/prod-stack) will actually offer you more than a proxy-combo: you will get what you could need in production (Nginx, MariaDB, and use of Let's Encrypt for HTTPs)

-Once you have started your stack as indicated on [prod-stack](https://github.com/ebreton/prod-stack), you will just need to run `make traefik` and head to <http://localhost/ghost-local>
+Once you have started your stack as indicated on [prod-stack](https://github.com/ebreton/prod-stack), you will just need to run `make qa` and head to <http://localhost/ghost-local>

-    $ make traefik
+    $ make qa
     # Start a ghost container behind traefik (therefore available through 80 or 443), on path $NAME
     # Beware of --network used, which is the same one traefik should be using
     docker run --rm -d --name ghost-local \